varma-prasad/SuperMart-Analysis/README.md

 ### Marketing Manager

-Problem Statement:\
+Problem Statement:
 Lisa Wants to plan new marketing campaign.
-She has two modes of Campaign:\
+She has two modes of Campaign:
-        1. Social Media for Younger people\
+1. Social Media for Younger people
-        2. Print advertisemetns in News paper for Older people.\
+2. Print advertisemetns in News paper for Older people.

-     	She needs data about the customers who belong to three age categories in all four regions:\
+She needs data about the customers who belong to three age categories in all four regions:
-        1. Less than 36 years\
+1. Less than 36 years.
-        2. Between 36 to 54 years\
+2. Between 36 to 54 years.
 3. Above 54 years.

 SQL Qury to fetch the required Data